counternote/counternote/spec.md

         -       ʔ     '-' in 'uh-oh'
     ——————————————————————————————————

-Capital vowels and vowels at the beginning of a [word][word] are preceeded by an unwritten [ʔ].
-A unwritten [j] ('soft y' like the 'y' in 'yes') is sometimes used to break up consecutive vowels.
+Capital vowels and vowels at the beginning of a [word][word] are preceeded by an unwritten 'ʔ'.
+A unwritten 'j' ('soft y' like the 'y' in 'yes') is sometimes used to break up consecutive vowels.

 Some [glyphs][glyph] can cluster: